-Orange Order grand secretary Drew Nelson dies aged 60
+Orange Order grand secretary Drew Nelson has died aged 60 after a short illness.

 Mr Nelson, from Dromore in Co Down, was described as a pragmatic and a "modernising force" for the loyal institution following his death.